sparkbox/standard/meetups/README.md

 Website/Calendar
 -------

+ - Parking - Someone needs to speak with the autobody shop next door to find out if they are ok with people parking there, and we should let them know the schedule.
  - Know/distribute Topic at least 3 weeks in advance (to have it before prior meetup would be ideal, so we can also announce at that)
  - Include the topics list
  - Backup topic